Actindo-AG/Documentation/ActindoWorkFlow/Operation/02_ManageTriggers.md

     - **Does not equal**
         Select this option if the property value must not equal the value specified in the *Value* field for the trigger to be executed.
     - **Is set**
         Select this option if any property value must be set for the trigger to be executed.
-You must not enter a value in the *Value* field.
-A toggle is available instead of a value:
+A toggle is available to define the condition:
         - Enable the toggle to define that a property value must be set for the condition to be met.
         - Disable the toggle to define that a property value must not be set for the condition to be met.

 <!--ICBPM-204 eingebaut-->

-5. If necessary, enter the corresponding value in the *Value* field.
+5. If necessary, enter the corresponding value in the *Value* field or enable/disable the toggle

-    > [Info] Repeat the steps **1** to **5** to add a further condition to the trigger.
-You can add an unlimited number of conditions.
+6. If desired, repeat the steps **1** to **5** to add further conditions to the trigger.
+You can add an unlimited number.

-6. Click the [APPLY CHANGES] button.
+7. Click the [APPLY CHANGES] button.
     The condition has been saved.
 The *Edit trigger for workflow "Workflow name"* window is closed.